manuelarriaga/libtrash/README.md

 However, be warned that copying a file (especially a large one) will take a lot longer than the time which would be required to simply rename it.

-IMPORTANT NOTE 3: If you are running a web (or other) server as user 'nobody', then you should ensure that libtrash is not active for that process.
+3- If you are running a web (or other) server as user 'nobody', then you should ensure that libtrash is not active for that process.
 The issue is that by default libtrash refuses to remove files if it will not be able to save them in that user's trash can.
 The 'nobody'